grafana/mimir/docs/sources/operators-guide/architecture/components/distributor.md

 ## Load balancing across distributors

-We recommend randomly load balancing write requests across distributor instances.
+Randomly load balance write requests across distributor instances.
 If you're running Grafana Mimir in a Kubernetes cluster, you can define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.

 > **Note:** A Kubernetes Service balances TCP connections across Kubernetes endpoints and does not balance HTTP requests within a single TCP connection.